 “Magda joins the Business Lunch to share her journey as an immigrant, rise to fame and the subsequent development of Magda, both a brand and business.
 It will be interesting to hear how one’s personal story can impact business.”

 Acknowledging every challenge shapes an individual’s story, net proceeds from sponsorship partners and ticket sales will be donated to the Somerset Literary Fund, a charity that assists disadvantaged children to experience Somerset Storyfest, a fresh new title for the Celebration of Literature Festival.

 Through the continued support of the Somerset Literary Fund and in turn Sponsored Schools Program by many families over the years, over 10,000 regional students have been able to enjoy the program since 2006.

 “Students are transported, accommodated and given the opportunity to visit the author sessions and workshops.
 Some students have travelled from as far as the Northern Territory, regional and far north Queensland.”

 Andrea added “I firmly believe a child who learns a love of reading and writing, will do better in school and thus life in general.
 I believe the social media movement has led to a reduction in readers.
 At this time, parents must foster a love of literature early, so children return to literature later in life.”

-To secure your seat visit: http://sa2.seatadvisor.com/sabo/servlets/TicketRequest?&presenter=AUSOMERSET&event=SBL18MS
+To book your seat or corporate table, visit: http://sa2.seatadvisor.com/sabo/servlets/TicketRequest?&presenter=AUSOMERSET&event=SBL18MS